MSc Programme in Veterinary Medicine - differentieringskursus (valgfag)

 - Explain basic ethical theories on use of animals in research and on animal welfare, including the 3 Rs

 - Evaluate histological lesions and reactions in laboratory animals.

 - Use basic surgical methods in laboratory animal science

 - Design a quality assurance program for diagnostic procedures

 - Determine antibiotic resistance both by quantitative and qualitative methods including specialized procedures

 - Evaluate which molecular genetic techniques are relevant for the study of a given genetic problem

 - Analyse, evaluate and present results from simple diagnostic tests in mammals

-- Explain the basic methodologies and principles demonstrated and practiced at the practical exercise during the course work
+- Explain and apply the basic methodologies and principles demonstrated and practiced at the practical and theoretical exercises during the course work

 - Work independently with problem solving, diagnosing and presenting relevant findings in microbiology, experimental pathology and In vivo pharmacology.